-Our field of study has been one of the core arts and sciences since the founding of North American universities, yet we also are in the vanguard of contemporary interdisciplinary scholarship--scholarship that cuts across conventional intellectual boundaries and promotes fresh, innovative ways of looking at the world.
-Students everywhere are recognizing that History prepares them for almost any academic or professional endeavor they can imagine.
+History has been one of the core arts and sciences since the founding of North American universities, yet we also are in the vanguard of contemporary interdisciplinary scholarship – scholarship that promotes fresh, innovative ways of looking at the world.

 The major in History teaches you to: